oalriyami/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 =========
 1. About the data file
 ----------------------
 The data file obtained from the project script is the results of combining the testing and training sets that were collected from the Samsung Galaxy S smartphone.
-The result file will only contain the measurements of either mean or standard deviation and will be stored in one tidy comma sperated text file.
+The result file will only contain the mean of the measurements of either mean or standard deviation and will be stored in one tidy comma sperated text file.

 For a detailed procedure of generating the result file, please consult Section 2 of "README.md".